How to Start a Zero Waste Life? (A Beginner’s Guide to Trash-Free Home)

 Consumption is both, direct and indirect – the things you need, and the things you don’t and didn’t ask for.

 The first R (refuse) addresses the indirect type.
-It stops needless waste from getting into our home in the first place.
+It stops needless waste from getting into our homes in the first place.

-There many things you don’t need that you can refuse.
+There are many things you don’t need that you can refuse.